carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/editor-window.md

 ![[Attachments/UtilityIntelligence/Documentation/UtilityIntelligence/EditorWindow/input-tab.png|center|400]]

 > [!TIP]
 > You can modify the input values in the editor and observe how these changes affect the status of considerations and decisions.
-For further details, read [Status Preview](app://obsidian.md/index.html#Status%20Preview).
+For further details, read [[#Status Preview]]

 ### Blackboard Tab